devtoguk/milestone-3-THINGS-TO-DO/README.md

 the fields for data we have, but to have the flexibility to easily add new fields at any time. ie. Not all activities have Venue data to store.

 ### Database Schema
-The 'Things To Do Places To Go' database has 2 collections: activities and users.
+The 'Things To Do Places To Go' database has two collections: activities and users.

 <br>